githubpartners/microsoft-learn/github/github-actions-automate-tasks/includes/3b-resuable-workflows.md

     uses: open-sauced/open-sauced/.github/workflows/compliance.yml@main
 ````

-This matters, because reusable workflows helped provide consistency across the developer's projects and made life easier.
+Reusable workflows helped provide consistency across the developer's projects and made life easier by not having to duplicate work.
 By copying and pasting a few key YAML files from one project to another, they could immediately be good to go on day one.

-### Call a reusable workflow
+## Call a reusable workflow

 You call a reusable workflow using the `uses` keyword.
 You can call reusable workflows directly within a job, not from within job steps.
 This is unlike when using actions within a workflow.
 These two syntaxes reference reusable workflow files:
 - `{owner}/{repo}/.github/workflows/{filename}@{ref}` for reusable workflows in public repositories